haroldmoj-dev/odin-gt/README.md

 - Linking text to external websites
 - Basic CSS
 - Flexbox implementation

-The website itself contains different stuff about the game Guardian Tales:
-- Raid infographics

 This was made possible through lessons learned The Odin Project.